ayatokura/ai-openscale/wos-monitor-overview.md

 - The label column from the training table: For example, for the tutorial, click the **Risk** tile.
 - The features that were used to train the AI deployment: For example, for the tutorial,select all features.
-- The text and categorical features: For example, for the tutorial, click
+- The text and categorical features: For example, for the tutorial, click CheckingStatus, CreditHistory, EmploymentDuration, ExistingSavings, ForeignWorker, Housing, InstallmentPlans, Job, LoanPurpose, OthersOnLoan, OwnsProperty, Sex, and Telephone.
 - The deployment prediction column: For example, for the tutorial, click the **predictedLabel** tile.
 - The transaction ID column: Not required for the interactive setup tutorial (click Next to bypass this step), but required for the Application monitor tutorial.